12.1 Application for Graduation

 12.3 Thesis Preparation Discussion

 A mandatory thesis preparation discussion is held at the beginning of every semester to assist graduate students with the preparation of their theses.
 The exact date and time is announced every semester by the Graduate College (contact 312.567.3024).
 All students who are required to submit a thesis for graduation must attend this meeting (once), which is open to all students, faculty, and staff.
 The graduate students' theses must conform to the guidelines in the latest Illinois Institute of Technology Graduate Thesis Manual.
-A copy of the manual is available on the Graduate Academic Affairs website at web.iit.edu/gaa/thesis.
+The manual is available online at bulletin.iit.edu/graduate-thesis-manual.

 12.4 Thesis Review (Examining) Committee

 Once the preliminary draft of an M.S. thesis is prepared, the M.S. student requests the academic unit head to appoint a Thesis Examining Committee of at least two full-time Illinois Institute of Technology faculty members (see the Sequence of Events).

 For Ph.D. students, the academic unit head appoints a Thesis Examining Committee of at least four full-time faculty members (Form G301), at least nine weeks prior to the end of the semester of graduation.
 The final copy of the dissertation is subject to approval by the Thesis Examiner (Form G501) to insure that the dissertation conforms to the guidelines set forth in the latest Illinois Institute of Technology Graduate Thesis Manual.

 12.5 Meetings with the Thesis Examiner